tobyhinloopen/bbcode/README.md

 * Parsing incorrectly nested bbcode elements like `[b]bold[i]and italic[/b]only
   italic[/]`, which might result to `<b>bold<i>and italic</i></b><i>only italic</i>`.
+* Passing variables to the handler and accessing them to the element handler callbacks.

 Using WillScanString:
 ---------------------